roboflow/video-inference/README.md

 This example repo is released under an MIT License.
 You will need to train a model with [Roboflow Train](https://docs.roboflow.com/train) which is goverened by the [Roboflow Terms of Service](https://roboflow.com/terms).

+**_Note: Update from November 2023 - Roboflow now provides a [new video inference API](https://blog.roboflow.com/roboflow-video-inference-api/), please visit this link to learn more._
+**